lorforlinux/docs.beagleboard.io/boards/beaglev/ahead/02-quick-start.rst

 To connect the board to PC via USB 3.0 port you can use either a standard microUSB cable or a USB 3.0 microB cable.
 Connection guide for both are shown below:

-.. warning:: microUSB will support only USB 2.0 speeds but microB cable will support USB 3.0 super speed connection.
+.. important:: microUSB will support only USB 2.0 speeds but microB cable will support USB 3.0 super speed connection.

 .. tabs::